-Many of the people that I encounter on a daily basis, look at me as if I have lost the plot, when I suggest that they should blog.
+Many of the people I encounter on a daily basis, look at me as if I have lost the plot when I suggest that they should blog.

 I am not sure if it is because they feel insecure about themselves and what they do or indeed if it is merely because the very thought of “I have to write something” scares the crap out of them.
 The look of absolute terror on their faces pretty much resembles those of a buck that has been caught unawares in the headlights of an oncoming car – pretty much ‘frozen’ in terror they are!

 Yet it is these self-same individuals, whose faces light up in animation and with intense passion as they verbally describe who they are and what it is that they do and why you should purchase their product or engage their services.
 Why is that do you think?